SIGMETs are queried as part of the flight plan generation, and/or they can be specifically queried by station, using the weather report tools.

 In the above example, SIGMETs 2 and 3 will be included in the weather package, since they are included in the search area.
 SIGMET 1 will not.

 NFP will also database SIGMETs against an FIR if there is a lack of latitude and longitude information included in the SIGMET.
 If the route passes through an FIR which has valid SIGMETs, it will be included in the weather package.

 SIGMET 1 is not in the search area, but it is in the KZMP FIR.
 SIGMET 1 will appear in the weather package if it is databased against the FIR as there is a lack of latitude/longitude position information.

 When querying for station specific SIGMETs, NFP creates a 60NM radius circle around each station inputted in the command field.

-Since this search criteria does not involve a route, search area is limited to station coverage and not route coverage.
-This means that you may see SIGMETs in the weather package (greater coverage; route and station) but not in the weather reports.
+Since this search criteria does not involve a route, the search area is limited to station coverage and not route coverage.
+This means that you may see SIGMETs in the weather package (greater coverage; route and station), but not in the weather reports.

 SIGMET Types and Validity Times

 NFP queries for SIGMETs (WS) issued against cyclone (WC), and volcanic (WV) activities.
-NFP searches for valid SIGMET types 1 hour prior to estimated time of departure (ETD -1 hour), until 6 hours past the estimated time of arrival (ETA +6 hours).
+NFP searches for valid SIGMET types one hour prior to Estimated Time of Departure (ETD -1 hour) until six hours past the Estimated Time of Arrival (ETA +6 hours).